damien-pous/approx-models/TOTHINK.md

 - subdivision?
 - uncertified but efficient F.cos and F.pi ?
 - continuity (from Coquelicot) vs continuity_pt (from Reals.Ranalysis1)
+- better radius heuristics for solutions of polynomial equations

 ## TOTHINK